pingcap/docs-dm/en/relay-log.md

 The starting position of the relay log migration is determined by the following rules:

+- From the checkpoint of the downstream sync unit, DM firstly gets the earliest position from which the migration tasks need to replicate from the data source.
+If the position is later than any of the following positions, DM-worker starts the migration from this position.

 - If a valid local relay log exists (a valid relay log is a relay log with valid `server-uuid.index`, `subdir` and `relay.meta` files), DM-worker resumes migration from a position recorded by `relay.meta`.

 - If a valid local relay log does not exist, but `relay-binlog-name` or `relay-binlog-gtid` is specified in the source configuration file: